 The Bekant Sit/Stand desk frame is a simple affair.
 The desktop is what we’ve come to expect from IKEA: a lightweight slab of particleboard with an inexpensive veneer or lacquer finish and PVC edging.
 Certainly not state-of-the-art 3D-laminated tabletop product, but we wouldn’t expect that from IKEA.
-The Bekant offers a very limited tabletop color selection of birch veneer, black, white or grey, paired with either a white or black base.
+The Bekant offers a very limited tabletop color selection of black stained ash veneer, white stained oak veneer, linoleum blue, or white, paired with either a white or black base.

 IKEA seems to have taken this same cost-saving tack with their $399 base, as well.
 The Bekant base, which we learned is manufactured in Lithuania, adjusts with a no-frills up/down controller with a locking key.